newrelic/nr-reports/README.md

 dashboard reports.

 Template based reports use the [Nunjucks](https://mozilla.github.io/nunjucks/) template engine to process user defined templates.
-Templates can be authored using HTML or Markdown.
+A template is just text content that contains special "instructions" that can be processed by a template engine to translate the original content into new content by doing things like executing logic or dynamically replacing variables.
+Templates are often written in HTML or Markdown but the template engine doesn't care about the content type.
+It just looks for instructions it recognizes and executess those instructions.
 Custom extensions are provided that make it easy to integrate New Relic charts and data in the report.
-Report output is rendered into a PDF using headless Chrome.
+By default, report output is rendered into a PDF using headless Chrome.
+But you can also tell the New Relic Reports engine not to do so.
+You might do this if you are producing a CSV file or you want to send raw HTML instead of rendered HTML.

 Dashboard based reports use Nerdgraph to collect snapshot URLs from one or more user specified dashboard GUIDs.
 Snapshot URLs are downloaded as PDFs.
 When more